Cowboy Action Shooting

 One of the unique aspects Cowboy Action Shooting is the requirement placed on costuming.
 Each participant is required to adopt a shooting alias appropriate to a character or profession of the late 19th century, a Hollywood western star, or an appropriate character from fiction.
 Their costume is then developed accordingly.
 Many event participants gain more enjoyment from the costuming aspect of our sport than from the shooting competition, itself.

-MR&PC offers five stages.
+MR&PC offers six stages.
 Each scenario, as they are called, features an array of situations, many based on famous incidents or movies scenes, in which the shooters must test their mettle against steel targets.

 Everyone is required to select a shooting alias representative of a character or profession from the Old West or the western film genre.